Find a little irreverence in your world.

-Right around this time of year, many people are making resolutions for the New Year.
+Many people are making resolutions for the New Year.
 It's a time for many to renew commitments to goals or to set new goals for the coming year.
 I don't normally commit to New Year resolutions.
 The word resolutions "a firm decision to do or not to do something."
 The word has the connotation of inflexibility and unwavering commitment.
 A resolution has no room for adaptation to changes.
-For example, some people have the resolution to lose weight.
+For example, some people have a resolution to lose weight.
 They develop a plan for doing -- perhaps 30 minutes of daily exercise -- but don't account for illness, work or other factors that may make it impossible to do.
 It sets them up for failure.

 I prefer to set intentions.
 The word intention means "a thing intended; an aim or plan."
-With intention, one can create a plan for exercise.
+With intention, one can create an exercise plan.
 Sometimes despite the best of intentions, plans don't go according to plan.
 Things we didn't anticipate take us off course.
 As long as we have a plan to get back on course, even if we miss our target, we have fulfilled the "intention."
 Intentions allow for flexibility in achieving goals.

 I don't remember if I have set intentions in the recent past.
 But in 2016, I don't feel like I accomplished anything.
-I had some goals in the back of my mind for 2016, but I never put in place a plan for starting of achieving those goals.
+I had some goals in the back of my mind for 2016, but I never put a plan for achieving those goals.
 For 2017, I want to write down my goals for the year and create a plan for achieving those goals.

-When I sat down to brainstorm, I came up with a short list of intentions.
+When I sat down to brainstorm, I came up with a shortlist of intentions.
 But over the last few weeks, that list has grown a bit.
-My concern -- besides the obvious fear of not doing them and disappointing myself -- is that the list may be too long.
+Besides the obvious fear of not doing them and disappointing myself, my concern is that the list may be too long.
 That I may have too many goals which take up so much time that I slack off and start bargaining with myself.
 But I could let go of that fear.
 These are my intentions; not resolutions.

 Improve my health